University of Texas tower shooting: End of incident

 At approximately 1:24 p.m., while Whitman crouched close to the northwestern wall of the observation deck with his firearm focused toward the southwest corner of the deck for the source of Crum's rifle shot, Martinez and McCoy rounded the northeastern corner.
-Martinez jumped from cover and immediately fired in Whitman's direction, missing with most or all of his revolver shots.
+Martinez jumped from cover and immediately fired in Whitman's direction, missing with most or all of his six revolver shots.
 Almost simultaneously, McCoy leaped from cover as Martinez rapidly fired in Whitman's general direction; he recollected observing Whitman's head looking over the light ballast.
 McCoy fired at Whitman's white headband, hitting him between the eyes with several pellets and killing him almost instantly.
 McCoy fired his shotgun a second time, hitting Whitman on his left side.
-Whitman fell to the ground; Martinez then grabbed McCoy's shotgun, ran to Whitman's prone body, and fired a direct shotgun blast into Whitman's left arm at point-blank range.
+Whitman fell to the ground; Martinez then grabbed McCoy's shotgun, ran to Whitman's prone body, and fired a direct shotgun blast into Whitman's left arm at close range.

-As civilians and police were initially unaware the sniper had been felled, those upon the ground continued firing at the tower, narrowly missing Martinez.
+As civilians and police were initially unaware the sniper had been killed, those upon the ground continued firing at the tower, narrowly missing Martinez.
 McCoy instructed another officer to notify a police dispatcher to announce to Austin's news media outlets that the sniper had been killed.
 As these instructions were relayed, Allen Crum waved a white handkerchief from above the parapet to signal the sniper's siege from the tower was over.

 Several of the immediate media broadcasts and publications erroneously referred to Crum as the sniper waving a white flag in a public gesture of surrender.

 Immediate aftermath

 Public convergence

 In the minutes immediately following the media announcement of the end of the University of Texas tower shooting, several hundred students, staff, and citizens within the vicinity of the Main Building emerged from cover and silently converged upon and around the campus.
-According to one survivor, few individuals "said anything" as all present were in a state of disbelief and stunned silence.
-KTBC reporter Neal Spelce would himself reflect of the minutes following the cessation of the shootings in 2016 that those converging upon campus "looked like they were mesmerized ... they, they weren't looking at each other; they weren't talking to each other ... most of them were just kind of walking around as if dazed and wondering what in the world has happened ... to my world."
+According to one survivor, few "said anything" as all present were in a state of disbelief and stunned silence.
+KTBC reporter Neal Spelce later stated those converging upon campus "looked like they were mesmerized ... they, they weren't looking at each other; they weren't talking to each other ... most of them were just kind of walking around as if dazed and wondering what in the world has happened ... to my world."